clairevuni/to-do-list/README.md

-A simple to do list in Java!
+A simple to do list in Java with maven !!